Back to Blog

 Why this matters

 The Auditor General found $2.4 billion in contracts awarded without public tender over 5 years.
-If you're only watching the procurement portal, you're seeing a fraction of the market.
+If you are only watching the procurement portal, you are seeing a fraction of the market.

 The Hidden Barrier to Entry